srvk/eesen-transcriber/USERGUIDE.md

     rm rescore-eesen.tgz
     ```
 ### Word Level Alignments
 To get word-level alignments for transcriptions produced by the transcriber, first transcribe something.
 Let's use the example, `test2.mp3`.
-Then run the script run_align.sh.
+Then run the script [align.sh](https://github.com/srvk/srvk-eesen-offline-transcriber/blob/master/align.sh).
 This script makes assumptions about the decoding graph to use.
 To use the settings from `vagrant/Makefile.options` instead, run `make build/output/<basename>.ali`

 ```
 ./speech2text /vagrant/test2.mp3
-./run_align.sh test2
+./align.sh test2
 ```
 Results will be placed alongside outputs in `build/output`, in this case `build/output/test2.ali` so for example:
 ```